Ultra-processed food

 The combined effect — depleted barrier-supporting bacteria plus detergent-like emulsifiers — produces increased intestinal permeability and translocation of bacterial fragments (lipopolysaccharide, flagellin) into the bloodstream.
 That triggers chronic low-grade systemic inflammation via TLR4 activation, IL-6, TNF-α — the same inflammation pathway implicated in insulin resistance, atherosclerosis, and neurodegeneration.

-A new vascular biomarker
+A candidate vascular biomarker

 Brain reward and addiction-like patterns